(1972) dir. Wes Craven

 The film is a re-envisioning of Ingmar Bergman’s masterpiece The Virgin Spring (1960), which in theory, could be interesting.
 Maybe that’s the reason that the film resonated so much despite sucking so much.
 Because the film does suck.
 It has this horrible soundtrack, by musician David Hess, singing of frilly soft rock ballads about love and peace and crap.
 And the soundtrack is interjected in all these various situations, sort of implying rather than shock and horror, some sort of peaceful continuum of life or something.
 Even when you’re raping, torturing, and murdering two young girls.

 Beyond the soundtrack, Craven interjects lame humor in the police, who are dumb and run out of gas (why they don’t come to the scene until it’s pretty much all over).
 Mixed with the scenes of familial bliss, countered with the abduction and capture of the two girls.
 While I think the intention is to show the contrasts, to build the power of the pay-off, of the family avenging their daughter, it denudes the film of tension, and Craven is no Bergman, I’ll tell you that.

-Anyway, I rented this film because I didn’t think I’d seen it before and was interested in seeing the sequel.
-While it’s easy to believe that the sequel would be better by comparison, I have lost interest in it.
+Anyway, I rented this film because I didn’t think I’d seen it before and was interested in seeing the remake.
+While it’s easy to believe that the remake would be better by comparison, I have lost interest in it.
 These re-makes of horror films, I’ll watch them, but they tend to be very shallow, lacking any genuine shock value.